-UNIT STORYLINE How students will engage with each of the phenomer Why do we sometimes see different thinas when lookina at the same object?
-Lesson Question Phenomena or Design Problem What we do A one-way mirror has a thin silver layer We wonder how similar amounts of light transmit through and reflect off the one-way mirror.
-We think it has something to compared to a regular mirror that is fully 1 day silvered and do with how the one-way mirror is made.
-We read more about How do similar glass that is regular mirrors and one-way mirrors and find out that regular amounts of light not mirrors have a thick layer of silver on the glass, and one-way transmit through silvered mirrors have a thin layer of silver embedded in a plastic film on and reflect off the the glass.
+Unit 6.1 UNIT STORYLINE How students will engage with each of the phenome Why do we sometimes see different thinas when lookina at the same object?
+Lesson Question Phenomena or Design Problem What we do A one-way mirror has a thin silver layer We wonder how similar amounts of light transmit through and LESSON 4 compared to a regular mirror that is fully reflect off the one-way mirror.
+We think it has something to 1 day do with how the one-way mirror is made.
+We read more about silvered and How do similar glass that is regular mirrors and one-way mirrors and find out that regular amounts of light not mirrors have a thick layer of silver on the glass, and one-way transmit through silvered mirrors have a thin layer of silver embedded in a plastic film on and reflect off the the glass.
 We modify a model to explain what happens when one-way mirror? light shines on the different structures in each material.
-Navigation to Next Lesson: In this lesson, we figured out that the one-way mirror is structured to transmit and reflect about the same amount of light due to half-silvering.
-TThe one-way mirror acts as a mirror on the lit In this lesson, we revisit the anchoring phenomenon and model side and as a window on the dark side. interactions between light, the people, and the one-way mirror to explain why the music student and the teacher both see the How do light and music student.
+Investigation Subject to Navigation to Next Lesson: In this lesson, we figured out that the one-way mirror is structured to transmit and reflect about the same amount of light due to half-silvering.
+LESSON 5 TThe one-way mirror acts as a mirror on the lit In this lesson, we revisit the anchoring phenomenon and model side and as a window on the dark side. interactions between light, the people, and the one-way mirror 1 day to explain why the music student and the teacher both see the How do light and music student.
 We realize that a little light reflects off the teacher the one-way mirror and enters the student's eyes, which makes us wonder why the interact to cause student doesn't see the teacher the one-way mirror phenomenon?
-Putting Pieces Together, Navigation to Next Lesson: We figure out that there are two light inputs into the student's eyes: light that has reflected off the student and light that has reflected off the teacher.
+Putting Pieces Together, Problematizing Navigation to Next Lesson: We figure out that there are two light inputs into the student's eyes: light that has reflected off the student and light that has reflected off the teacher.
 We wonder why the student doesn't see the teacher, and we share initial ideas.
-What we see is determined by the interactions In this lesson, we know that light has reflected off the teacher between the light that enters the eye, the and enters the student's eyes.
-We wonder why the student can't structures that make up the eye, and the brain, see the teacher.
+LESSON 6 What we see is determined by the interactions In this lesson, we know that light has reflected off the teacher between the light that enters the eye, the and enters the student's eyes.
+We wonder why the student can't 2 days structures that make up the eye, and the brain, see the teacher.
 To figure this out, we obtain more information Why does the music which processes the signals it receives from the about what happens when light enters the eye.
-We model how student not see the eve light inputs transform into signals that the brain processes to tell through us what we see.
-We think about experiences from our everyday the optic lives to help us explain why we see some inputs of light better nerve than other inputs.
+We model how student not see the eve light inputs transform into signals that the brain processes to tell teacher? through us what we see.
+We think about experiences from our everyday Investigation the optic lives to help us explain why we see some inputs of light better nerve than other inputs.
 Navigation to Next Lesson: Now that we know how the eye and brain make sense of light inputs, we are ready to develop an explanation for the one-way mirror phenomenon. vi ©Carolina Biological Supply Company Unit 6.1 Light & Matter